Liam-F/Portfolio-Optimizer/README.md

 ![alt tag](https://raw.githubusercontent.com/nav97/Portfolio-Optimizer/master/Screenshots/Capture1.PNG)

-Once launched you will be prompted to enter information as per the format that follows in the example below.
+Once launched you will be prompted to enter all the required information following a particular format which is shown below.
 Start date and end date are used to specify the time frame for which the data is analyzed.
 For a realistic use case the end date would be today's date so that the algorithm can determine the best asset allocation using all the data available at the time.

 ![alt tag](https://raw.githubusercontent.com/nav97/Portfolio-Optimizer/master/Screenshots/Capture2.PNG)